iiP for Parents and Teachers

 Almost all teachers and educators enter the profession because they want to make a difference in children’s lives; and they do that, in multiple ways every day.
 It is also true that it is often exhausting to try to meet all these needs, especially in under-resourced schools, with students who come to school with many needs.
 Consequently, rates of teacher burnout are high.

-The iiP teacher programme will support teachers to use evidence-based strategies that increase children’s social emotional well-being in the classroom, following a Six Bricks for Kids model parallel to that used in the parent programme.
+The iiP Teacher Programme will support teachers to use evidence-based strategies that increase children’s social emotional well-being in the classroom, following a Six Bricks for Kids model parallel to that used in the parent programme.
 The teacher programme will also explore the teacher-child relationship with practical information on understanding children’s needs, wants, feelings and behaviours.
 It will provide strategies that have been highly researched and are proven to work to create strong student-teacher bonds as well as set appropriate and safe limits so that children can learn and thrive.
 These approaches will strengthen the social community as a whole as well as provide insight into how to understand and respond to the needs of individual neurodiverse children.

 Neurodiversity